Planning a visit to Yangon in Myanmar?

 Myanmar currency is the Burmese Kyat.

-Dress code to be observed by visitors when visiting Shwedagon Pagoda, visitors should dress appropriately and modestly and follow the dress code – wear trousers at least knee-length shorts or skirt; t-shirts with elbow length sleeves are also expected and you are expected to be barefooted when entering Shwedagon Pagoda.
-If you are unsure as to the correct dress code, just err on the side of conservative dress and no-one will be offended.
+The Dress code to be observed by visitors when visiting Shwedagon Pagoda, visitors should dress appropriately and modestly and follow the dress code – wear trousers at least knee-length shorts or skirt; t-shirts with elbow-length sleeves are also expected and you are expected to be barefooted when entering Shwedagon Pagoda.
+If you are unsure as to the correct dress code, just err on the side of conservative dress and no one will be offended.

 Myanmar Points of Interest

 We spent a month in Myanmar, it was not long enough.
 Our recommendations for when you visit Myanmar are: